divine-ray/Servilia/Realms/Utuw System/Schi/Servilia/Regions/Areas/Locations/Automated Remains.md

 Various buildings and structures left around the continent by [someone long gone](The%20Lavish%20Empire.md).
+Recent studies and research with scholars and experts of the field have dated these to [[Before the First Era]].
 Most of them remain functional through the maintenance of [peculiar critters](Pseudoneo) and other creatures, which [I](Kookie,%20Mage) did not inspect closer yet.
 In this entry I will summarise the most notable ones i found repeatedly, and theorise their function.
 ## Gun Installation